alexanderguy/schock/README.md

 schock is a web services framework written (mostly) in bash.
 It was built to provide rapid development, experimentation, and testing with minimal effort.
-Depending on the code you plug into it, it's should be reasonably secure, and fast enough for development work.
+Depending on the code you plug into it, it should be reasonably secure, and fast enough for development work.

 Use this in production at your own peril.
 It's the result of a bunch of hacking over a couple of days, and probably has real problems.
-The interfaces definitely isn't stable.
+The interfaces definitely aren't stable.

 The main features include: